 On the other hand, steel structures have higher emissions of volatile organic compounds (VOCs) and heavy metals (Cr, Ni, Mn) due to painting, torch cutting and welding of steel elements.
-The energy use and environmental emissions of the two buildings are comparable if the total impacts of material manufacture, construction, transport, use, maintenance and demolition are taken into account.
+However, when taking into account the total impacts of material manufacture, construction, transport, use, maintenance and demolition, the energy use and environmental emissions of the two buildings are comparable.
 The energy use and environmental emissions of office buildings can be reduced by careful selection of materials and built-in and temporary construction equipment.
 Of all the metals used in construction, steel is one of the most environmentally friendly.

 Brazilian operators boast that the 12.3 million cubic metres of concrete would be enough to fill 210 Maracana stadiums.
 There has also been a drive to design concrete to be as efficient as possible, for example, the use of post-tensioning to reduce the volume of concrete and steel required for slab construction.
 Concrete points out that it is non-flammable and the industry is making progress in reducing its emissions and input footprint.
 Due to their different manufacturing processes, the use of wood products produces far fewer carbon emissions than steel or concrete.